RehabMan/OS-X-Realtek-Network/README.md

-## Fork of Meize's Realtek RTL8111 Network Driver by RehabMan
+## Fork of Mieze's Realtek RTL8111 Network Driver by RehabMan

 ### How to Install: